winf-hsos/webengineering/week02/lesson_02_first_css/README.md

 We have learned before that, within the `<body>` tag, you can describe *what* you want to display on the website and how the general structure of the different elements should be.
 With CSS, you can describe for each element *how* it should be displayed in the browser.

+## CSS Declaration

+There are two ways to declare CSS:

+1. Put it in the `<head>` of the HTML document, using the `<style>` tag
+2. Reference it from a separate file using the `<link>` tag

+For now, we'll go with the first option, as seen in the code example above.

+## Structure of a CSS Rule

 CSS works very simple: We define a scope for our style using a **CSS selector**, and then we use **CSS properties** to describe how everything within that scope should look like.
 The general structure for a CSS rule looks like this:

 ```css